Effectively planning a timeframe for your renovation project

 Interior Design by Natalie Holden

-- Prioritise the work.
+• Prioritise the work.
 Depending on whether you are carrying out a large scale extension, or a small reconfiguration of a few rooms, each have different requirements.
-Typically work is categorised into 7 stages:
+Typically work is categorised into 7 stages within a major renovation that involves building work:

-Our tip: although we focus on bringing everything together from stage 5 onwards, it is so important to bring your designer into the loop as soon as possible – preferably even before work has begun on stage 1.
-This will ensure we have a clear plan so your space will look and function how you envisioned.
+Our tip: It is so important to bring your designer into the loop as soon as possible – preferably even before work has began with your builder.
+This will ensure we can have input on plug socket locations and lighting solutions that will interact with the furnishings that go in later down the line, and there is more chance of your space looking and functioning how you envisioned.

-- Get help from a professional!
+• Get help from a professional!
 We deal with projects day in and day out and know what it takes to make a renovation a success.
-With your tradesperson’s guidance we can make suggestions if you don’t know how extensive jobs will be.
+Together with your tradesperson’s guidance, we can make suggestions if you don’t know how extensive jobs will be.
 Understanding which jobs will need to be carried out will help you plan your timeframe and your budget.

 Our tip: Under each of the stages above, write down the jobs which you need completing.
 Speak to your tradespeople to confirm which jobs will be carried out by who and to clear up any uncertainties.
 This list can turn into a checklist for you to keep track of everything further down the line.